Pherakki/DSCSRenderer/README.md

 ### C++ with CMake
 The library does provide a pure C API so you should build the library as part of your program to ensure ABI compatibility.
 The CMakeLists.txt is set up to build a static library.
 To include this in your CMake project:

-1) Include the repository as a subdirectory of your respository.
+1) Include the repository as a subdirectory of your repository.
 2) Add the following lines to your CMakeLists.txt:

 `add_subdirectory(path/to/DSCSRenderer)`